By Sorsa Editorial

 }

-Each mention arrives with full engagement metrics and full author profile in one response.
-No follow-up calls to enrich.
-For a complete parameter reference, see the /mentions endpoint docs.
+Each mention arrives with full engagement metrics and the full author profile in one response, with no follow-up calls to enrich.
+For the complete parameter set, see the mentions endpoint reference.

 Five production workflows

-These are the patterns I've shipped (or seen shipped) across client projects.
-Each one solves a different problem and uses different parameter combinations.
+These are patterns we have shipped or seen shipped across client projects.
+Each solves a different problem with a different parameter combination.

 1. Reputation dashboard for a consumer brand

-Goal: surface only the mentions that have actual audience reach.
-Drop bot tags, spam, and zero-engagement noise.
+Goal: surface only the mentions with real audience reach, dropping bot tags, spam, and zero-engagement noise.

 python